logo️ ObjectQuel

 ");

 Full-text indexes are recommended.
-Without a full-text index, search() falls back to a set of LIKE statements that return the same results but require a full table scan.
-For large tables, adding a full-text index on the searched columns will significantly improve performance.
+Without a full-text index on the searched columns, search() falls back to LIKE statements and requires a full table scan.

 logo️ ObjectQuel